InaKrapp/Workshops/Scientific visualizations with Quarto Markdown/Readme.md

 'Scientific visualizations with Quarto Markdown.html' contains a rendered version of the presentation.

-This presentation uses the nycflights13 dataset, which has been modified and uploaded as 'nyc_flights_2013.csv'.

-The code to modify it is found in prepare_data.R
+This presentation uses the nycflights13 dataset, the code to prepare it for the workshop it is found in prepare_data.R